Turki bin Saud Al Kabeer: Crime and punishment

 Al Kabeer pleaded guilty to the murder of Adel bin Suleiman bin Abdulkareem Al Muhaimeed, whom he shot to death in 2012.
 The victim was "a friend" of the shooter who also injured other people in a brawl in the desert outside Riyadh.
-After the victim's family refused offers of diya (blood money), Al Kabeer was executed by beheading in October 2016.
+After the victim's family refused offers of diyah, Al Kabeer was executed by beheading in October 2016.
 It was the 134th execution of 2016 in Saudi Arabia.

 Execution

-A few hours before the execution, Al Kabeer was met by his friends and family.
+His friends and family met Al Kabeer a few hours before the execution.
 Waiting for the execution, Al Kabeer spent his time praying and reading the Quran until the Fajr prayer.
 At about 7:00 am, the prison warden took him to the place where the prince was to write his last will.
 After he performed ablution, at 11:00 am, he was taken to the mosque.
-During the final hour before execution, Al Kabeer's father tried to convince the victim's father to forgive him and to accept diya.
+During the final hour before execution, Al Kabeer's father tried to convince the victim's father to forgive him and to accept diyah.
 However, the victim's father declined the diya offer and refused to forgive his son's killer.
 Thus, the execution proceeded immediately after Asr prayer at 4:13 pm.

 Al Kabeer's execution started significant discussion on Saudi social media, with commentators from around the country commending the Saudi authorities' decision to treat him like any other Saudi citizen.